delpa-org/delpa-org.github.io/README.md

 ## Special Notes

-The file `static/snapshot_versions.json` is deliberated set to wrong values.
-It will be overridden to correct values during deployment.
+The files `static/snapshot_versions.json` and `static/snapshot_versions.json.sha256` are deliberated set to wrong values.
+They will be overridden to correct values during deployment.